George Floyd latest: Washington DC protesters arrive for 'largest' rally | DW | 06.06.2020

-Authorities in the US capital are expecting up to 200,000 people to attend the largest demo yet against police brutality.
-Meanwhile, George Floyd was mourned in his North Carolina hometown.
+The US capital is expecting up to 200,000 people to attend the largest demo yet against police brutality.
+Meanwhile, George Floyd is being mourned in his North Carolina hometown.
 Follow DW for the latest.

 All times in Coordinated Universal Time (UTC/GMT)